cvangysel/device_matrix/README.md

    * [glog](https://github.com/google/glog) (version 0.3.4 and higher), and
    * [cnmem](https://github.com/NVIDIA/cnmem).

 The tests are implemented using the [googletest and googlemock](https://github.com/google/googletest) frameworks, which CMake will fetch and compile automatically as part of the build pipeline.
-Finally, you need a CUDA-compatible GPU in order to perfrom any computations.
+Finally, you need a CUDA-compatible GPU in order to perform any computations.

 To install `device_matrix`, the following instructions should get you started.